rust-stuco/lectures/week5/ownership_p2.md

 ---

-# Invalid Memory Access ⇒ Unsafety
+# Invalid Memory Access ⇒ Unsafe

-Memory access can be unsafe if:
+Memory access can be unsafe if we access memory that is

 * Deallocated
     * Ownership rules prevent this